 District Application ProgramsDistrict Application Programs include themed programs, career programs and fundamental programs.
 Find out more about District Application Programs.

 Special Attendance Permit (SAP) - For Out-of-County ResidentsIf a parent, legal guardian, other person with primary or shared parental responsibility for the student, or an adult student has his/her primary legal residence in a county other than this county, s/he may apply for an exception known as a Special Attendance Permit (SAP).
-The student must obtain release from the district of residence and complete a Special Attendance Permit Application (PCS Form 4-302) Special Attendance Permit requests will be accepted for both the current school year and the next school year.
+The student must complete a Special Attendance Permit Application (PCS Form 4-302).
+Special Attendance Permit requests will be accepted for both the current school year and the next school year.

 If approved for school attendance in the District, the student will be assigned to the requested school, provided the school has available space and it is the best interest of the educational program at the school.
 Parents are responsible for safely transporting their child to and from the assigned school in a timely manner.
 Students granted a Special Attendance Permit may remain at the assigned school through the highest grade.
 There is no longer a requirement to re-apply annually.